uia4j/uia-message/README.md

 }
 ```

-Depending on definition of __Case1__ in test.xml, the binary will be:
+Depending on definition of __Case1__ in test.xml, the byte array will be:

 ```java
 byte[] data = new byte[] {